-- Complete an online application for admission - Provide one primary form of identification per Alabama community college system policy 801.01. - Submit an accelerated student form signed by a high school administrator
+- Complete an online application for admission - Submit an accelerated student form signed by a high school administrator

 Exceptions to the above policy may be granted by the Chancellor in the case that a dual enrollment or accelerated student is documented as gifted and talented according to the standards included in the Alabama Administrative Code 290-8-9.12.
 Exceptions apply only to requirements regarding admission at an earlier grade level and prerequisites for accelerated students.